 In a variable font with TrueType outline data, the left side bearing value in the 'hmtx' table must always be equal to xMin (bit 1 of the 'head' flags field must be set).
 Hence, these values can also be derived directly from the 'glyf' table.
 Note that these values apply only to the default instance of the variable font: non-default instances may have different side bearing values.
 These can be derived from interpolated “phantom point” coordinates using the 'gvar' table (see below for additional details), or by applying variation data in the 'HVAR' table to default-instance values from the 'glyf' or 'hmtx' table.

 In a font with CFF version 1 outline data, the 'CFF ' table does include advance widths.
 These values are used by PostScript processors, but are not used in OFF layout.
 In an OFF context, the 'hmtx' table is required and must be used for advance widths.
 Note that fonts in a Font Collection file that share a 'CFF ' table may specify different advance widths in font-specific 'hmtx' tables for a particular glyph index.
 Also note that the 'CFF2' table does not include advance widths.
-In addition, for either 'CFF ' or 'CFF2' data, there are no explicit xMin and xMax values; side bearings are implicitly contained within the CharString data, and can be obtained from the the CFF / CFF2 rasterizer.
+In addition, for either 'CFF ' or 'CFF2' data, there are no explicit xMin and xMax values; side bearings are implicitly contained within the CharString data, and can be obtained from the CFF / CFF2 rasterizer.
 Some layout engines may use left side bearing values in the 'hmtx' table, however; hence, font production tools should ensure that the lsb values in the 'hmtx' table match the implicit xMin values reflected in the CharString data.
 In a variable font with CFF2 outline data, left side bearing and advance width values for non-default instances should be obtained by combining information from the 'hmtx' and 'HVAR' tables.

 The table uses a longHorMetric record to give the advance width and left side bearing of a glyph.
 Records are indexed by glyph ID.
 As an optimization, the number of records can be less than the number of glyphs, in which case the advance width value of the last record applies to all remaining glyph IDs.
 This can be useful in monospaced fonts, or in fonts that have a large number of glyphs with the same advance width (provided the glyphs are ordered appropriately).
 The number of longHorMetric records is determined by the numberOfHMetrics field in the 'hhea' table.